okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/aspnet/integrationsteps.md

 ### 10: Handle the submit response

-If you completed the steps in [Set up your Okta org (for multifactor use cases)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-multi-factor-use-cases), which sets up multifactors for your application, `AuthenticationResponse.AuthenticationStatus` should return a status of `AwaitingAuthenticatorEnrollment`.
+If you completed the steps in [Set up your Okta org for a multifactor use case](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-a-multifactor-use-case), which sets up multifactors for your application, `AuthenticationResponse.AuthenticationStatus` should return a status of `AwaitingAuthenticatorEnrollment`.

 The `AwaitingAuthenticatorEnrollment` status is returned because the required **email** and optional **phone** factors await to be enrolled and verified.
 The user should be redirected to an authenticator list page.